 If You Have a Hard Time Connecting Sexually with Your Partner...

 For those of us who have or have had difficult times feeling connected during sex overall, what we fail to realize is how much mental blockages interrupt our connection to the moment and our ability to surrender to pleasure in a way that helps us reach ecstasy.
-Mindful sex can be a solution for that.
+Mindful sex can be a solution to that.

 Dr. Donna advised that if you are experiencing mental blocks that stop you from connecting during sex to take a moment to get to the root of the disconnect.
 "What is usually going on for you where you don't feel connected?
 Is it only in the boudoir with your partner, or is that disconnect in other places?" she recommended.
 "Take some time to figure out those pieces FIRST, then come back to how you can be present in the bedroom.
 Some of the disconnect can be the [sex] position."